 The undeniable benefits of a second mortgage

 You are simply using your home as collateral –again, just like the first time.
-But, this time-you are securing the loan with your lien on your home.
-By tapping into the equity in your home, either through payment on the principal or improvement of the economic conditions, you can avoid paying high-interest rates on unsecured loans.
+But, this time you are securing the loan with your lien on your home.
+By tapping into the equity in your home, either through the payment on the principal or improvement of the economic conditions, you can avoid paying high-interest rates on unsecured loans.